Social Security Information

 6. Complete the e-form and upload a copy of your employment letter (see Employer's Letter requirements above).

-7. You will be contacted by email when your letter is ready and available for pick up in the OIS.
+7. You will be contacted by email when your SSN letter is shipped.

 The Social Security Administration cannot process your application if: